 - Providing data entry on a regular basis

-- Inviting CASA staff to present a program to their community or civic group, recruiting volunteers, requesting a donation, etc.
+- Inviting CASA staff to present a program to your community or civic group, recruiting volunteers, requesting a donation, etc.

-- Getting CASA information out in their workplace via e-newsletter, posters, brochures in pay envelopes, etc.
+- Getting CASA information out in your workplace via e-newsletter, posters, brochures in pay envelopes, etc.

-- Organizing a fundraiser or contacting businesses for in-kind donations: food, prizes in connection with a special event or for volunteer recognition, office supplies, etc.
+- Organizing a fundraiser or contacting businesses for in-kind donations such as food, prizes in connection with a special event or for volunteer recognition, office supplies, etc.

 - Presenting an in-service training workshop on a topic about which you have professional expertise